-SAT Exam is one of the most well-known exams for students aiming to pursue higher education abroad.
-Whether you’re aiming for universities in the US or any other part of the world, understanding the SAT is crucial for your college journey.
-Let’s dive into what the SAT is, the subjects it covers, its new digital format, and answer some frequently asked questions.
+The SAT Exam is undoubtedly one of the most recognized tests for students aspiring to pursue higher education abroad.
+Whether you’re targeting universities in the US or elsewhere around the globe, gaining a clear understanding of the SAT is essential for navigating your college journey.
+Therefore, let’s explore what the SAT entails, the subjects it covers, its updated digital format, and address some frequently asked questions.

 What is the SAT Exam?